nmfisher/thermion/README.md

 var entity = _filamentController.loadGlb("file:///tmp/bob.glb");
 ```

 The return type `FilamentEntity` is simply an integer handle that be used to manipulate the entity in the scene.
 For example, to remove the asset:
 ```
 _filamentController.removeAsset(entity);
+entity = null; // see note* below
 ```
+* Removing an entity from the scene will invalidate the corresponding `FilamentEntity` handle, so ensure you don't retain any references to it after calling `removeAsset` or `clearAssets`.
+Removing one `FilamentEntity` does not invalidate/change any other `FilamentEntity` handles; you can continue to safely manipulate these via the `FilamentController`.

 To set the world space position of the asset:
 ```